intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The voting members of the RSAB are as follows:

-* As the stream representative for the IETF stream, the IETF chair or their delegate appointed by the IESG
+* As the stream representative for the IETF stream, an IESG member or a member of the community selected by the IESG
-* As the stream representative for the IAB stream, the IAB chair or their delegate appointed by the IAB
+* As the stream representative for the IAB stream, an IAB member or a member of the community selected by the IAB
 * As the stream representative for the IRTF stream, the IRTF chair or their delegate appointed by the IRTF Chair
 * As the stream representative for the Independent stream, the